Azure/cloud-native-app/gitops/readme.md

 Browse to http://localhost:8080 and use the username/password as admin/FTA@CNCF0n@zure3
 ```

 Invoke the CICD pipeline by making a small edit to the read.me file in Github.
-Observe the deployment in Tekton Dashboard
+Observe the deployment in Tekton Dashboard.
+The app deployment should take around 5 minutes.

+Navigate to the appHost in the browser to test the app.

 ## Option 2